 The study site was located in the southern Au‘au Channel between the Hawaiian Islands of Maui and Lana‘i.
 This site is premium mesophotic habitat and is the result of key factors working together: clear water that allows deep light penetration combined with a submerged terrace at an ideal depth that connects the islands and forms a natural flume that improves water flow and enhances productivity.
 These factors permit photosynthesis to occur at greater depths allowing for proliferation of corals and algae.

-This project is part of the Deep Coral Reef Ecosystem Studies program.
+This project is part of the Deep Coral Reef Ecosystem Studies (Deep-CRES) Program and funded by NCCOS and the Office of Ocean Exploration and Research.
 It is led by Richard Pyle, Bernice P. Bishop Museum.
 Project partners include Ken Longenecker, Holly Bolick, and Ross Langston, Bernice P. Bishop Museum; Celia Smith and Heather Spalding, University of Hawaii Department of Botany; Brian Popp and Christina J. Bradley, University of Hawaii Department of Geology and Geophysics; Anthony Montgomery, Hawaii Department of Land and Natural Resources; and Frank Parrish and John Rooney of the NOAA Pacific Islands Fisheries Science Center.

 What We Found and Management Implications